 If the password you entered is the one currently on file at Microsoft (the correct one), Cortana then prompts you to select a phone number or email address to which to send a two-factor authentication code.
 You can receive this code via a text, voice, or email message, depending on the capabilities of the phones associated with the numbers you set up when you created your Microsoft account.

-7. Tap the desired call or text entry for the desired phone number ending in the two digits provided in the list in the previous screen.
+Choose either call or text, depending on what the desired phone number ending in the two digits provided in the list in the last screen handles.

 Cortana then prompts you to enter the last four digits of the selected phone number on the next screen, to further verify that you know the whole phone number and that you likely are authorized to receive messages or texts on this phone.